datben/squeezed_neurals/README.md

 # Squeezed Neurals

-C program to compress images with in a neural network.
+C++ program to "compress" images with into a neural network.
 Inspired from [Tsoding](https://www.youtube.com/@TsodingDaily)